Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/spells/ray-of-frost.md

 aliases: ["Ray of Frost"]
 SourceType: "Spell"
 NoteIcon: spell
-BookSource: Player's Handbook p.
-271. Available in the SRD and the Basic Rules.
+BookSource: "Player's Handbook p.
+271. Available in the SRD and the Basic Rules."
 ---
 # Ray of Frost
 *cantrip, Evocation*